aplteam/Tatin/docs/PackageConfiguration.md

 For details see the [Tatin and Semantic Versioning](./SemanticVersioning.html "SemanticVersioning.html") document.

-#### System vars: `⎕IO`, `⎕ML`, `⎕WX` {#SysVars}
+#### APL System variables: `⎕IO`, `⎕ML`, `⎕WX` {#SysVars}

 By default the config namespace carries the values of the three Dyalog parameters `default_io`, `default_ml` and `default_wx` for the three system variables `⎕IO`, `⎕ML` and `⎕WX`.

-Tatin uses these values for setting the three system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependencies` function.
+Tatin uses these values for setting the three system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependencies` function _before_ any code is loaded into them.
 This is important because that makes any sub-namespace created later on inherit those values.

 #### Injected values